Zilliqa/zilliqa-js/README.md

     console.log('Sufficient Gas Price?');
     console.log(myGasPrice.gte(new BN(minGasPrice.result))); // Checks if your gas price is less than the minimum gas price

-    //Send a transaction to the network
-    const tx = await zilliqa.blockchain.createTransaction(
+    // Send a transaction to the network const tx = await zilliqa.blockchain.createTransaction(
       zilliqa.transactions.new({
         version: VERSION,